Skip to content

 Steps to Create a Dataset Using Excel

-Complete Step 1 (Navigate to the Dataset Section) and Step 2 (Create a New Dataset) from the Create Dataset guide.
+Complete Step 1 (Navigate to the Dataset Section) and Step 2 (Create a New Dataset) from the Create Dataset guide, then choose one of the three methods below.

 Step 1: Select Excel as the Data Source